 By way of contradiction (applying the double negation law of classical logic), suppose that for every in .
 Then the extra hypothesis of Theorem 3 is certainly satisfied, so there exists some such that after all.
 (Constructively, this is enough to show that the classical theorem has no counterexample.)

-Other ways to identify (in Theorem 1 or 3) are as the supremum of and using the extreme value theorem? as the minimum value of .
-(After accepting these non-constructive results, the proof that the value so found satisfies , while perhaps non-trivial, is constructive without choice, given continuity and the extra hypothesis of Theorem 3.)
+Other ways to identify (in Theorem 1 or 3) are as the supremum of and as the point (guaranteed by the extreme value theorem) where the minimum of is attained.
+(After accepting these non-constructive results, the proof that the value so found satisfies , while perhaps non-trivial, is constructive without choice, given uniform continuity, or in the first case given only continuity at .)